SAML-Toolkits/python3-saml/README.md

 In production also we highly recommend to register on the settings the IdP certificate instead of using the fingerprint method.
 The fingerprint, is a hash, so at the end is open to a collision attack that can end on a signature validation bypass.
 Other SAML toolkits deprecated that mechanism, we maintain it for compatibility and also to be used on test environment.

+### Avoiding Open Redirect attacks ###

+Some implementations uses the RelayState parameter as a way to control the flow when SSO and SLO succeeded.
+So basically the user is redirected to the value of the RelayState.

+If you are using Signature Validation on the HTTP-Redirect binding, you will have the RelayState value integrity covered, otherwise, and on HTTP-POST binding, you can't trust the RelayState so before executing the validation, you need to verify that its value belong a trusted and expected URL.

+Read more about Open Redirect [CWE-601](https://cwe.mitre.org/data/definitions/601.html).

+### Avoiding Reply attacks ###

+A reply attack is basically try to reuse an intercepted valid SAML Message in order to impersonate a SAML action (SSO or SLO).

+SAML Messages have a limited timelife (NotBefore, NotOnOrAfter) that make harder this kind of attacks, but they are still possible.

+In order to avoid them, the SP can keep a list of SAML Messages or Assertion IDs alredy valdidated and processed.
+Those values only need to be stored the amount of time of the SAML Message life time, so we don't need to store all processed message/assertion Ids, but the most recent ones.

+The OneLogin_Saml2_Auth class contains the [get_last_request_id](https://github.com/onelogin/python3-saml/blob/ab62b0d6f3e5ac2ae8e95ce3ed2f85389252a32d/src/onelogin/saml2/auth.py#L357), [get_last_message_id](https://github.com/onelogin/python3-saml/blob/ab62b0d6f3e5ac2ae8e95ce3ed2f85389252a32d/src/onelogin/saml2/auth.py#L364) and [get_last_assertion_id](https://github.com/onelogin/python3-saml/blob/ab62b0d6f3e5ac2ae8e95ce3ed2f85389252a32d/src/onelogin/saml2/auth.py#L371) methods to retrieve the IDs

+Checking that the ID of the current Message/Assertion does not exists in the lis of the ones already processed will prevent reply attacks.

 Getting Started
 ---------------